 If your insurance or indemnity arrangements specifically exclude any aspect of practice you must not practise in that area.
 If you discover you do not have appropriate professional indemnity insurance arrangements in place, you are obliged to notify the Medical Board of this within 7 days.

 Professional indemnity insurance generally will not cover your practice entity or employees, and a separate policy will be required for this.
+For more information on medical practice indemnity insurance, take a look at our blog post.

 How do I choose which insurer?